"""Dataframe utilities."""

 """

-# Assert that all parameters appear in the given dataframe
+# Assert that all parameters appear in the given dataframes

 raise ValueError(